 Although she lost her “day job,” she had been contributing to Our Town, a community newspaper serving Manhattan’s Upper East Side, The Soho News, and The Village Voice.
 These assignments led to articles for the Times.
-Lovenheim joined a friend in London in 1979, and began writing for the new arts section of the International Herald Tribune, interviewing the famous such as Arianna Stassinopoulos (pre-Huffington), then a Cambridge graduate with a radio talk-show; opera diva Maria Callas; Billie Whitelaw, the favorite actress and muse of playwright Samuel Becket; and prima ballerina Margot Fonteyn, who said almost nothing for five long hours.
+Lovenheim joined a friend in London in 1979, and began writing for the new arts section of the International Herald Tribune, interviewing the famous such as Arianna Stassinopoulos (pre-Huffington), then a Cambridge graduate with a radio talk-show; opera diva Maria Callas; Billie Whitelaw, the favorite actress and muse of playwright Samuel Beckett; and prima ballerina Margot Fonteyn, who said almost nothing for five long hours.

 London was glamorous, but Lovenheim was earning very little money, and she returned to New York the following year.
 There were more assignments from the Times and the new arts page of The Wall Street Journal.
 In addition to arts coverage, she also included social issues among her story ideas.

-In 1986, Newsweek published a study by Harvard and Yale demographers indicating, “that a single woman [over a certain age?] had a better chance of being killed by a terrorist than getting married.”
+In 1986, Newsweek published a study by Harvard and Yale demographers indicating, “that a single woman over 40 had a better chance of being killed by a terrorist than getting married.”
 The comment ignited a blaze of media attention; New York followed up with Lovenheim’s cover story, “Brides at Last: Women Over 40 Who Beat the Odds,” that led her to a book contract.
 Beating the Marriage Odds: When You Are Smart, Single, and Over 35, was published in 1990.
 Lovenheim smiles when she recounts her own love story.
 She met John Grimes, a now-retired ABC radio news correspondent, when she was 50; they remain together today.